cyan92128505/bank_api/README.md

-# bank_service
+# bank_api

-This is a bank service project implemented using Python, following Domain-Driven Design (DDD) principles and Test-Driven Development (TDD) practices.
+This is a Bank API project implemented using Python, following Domain-Driven Design (DDD) principles and Test-Driven Development (TDD) practices.

 ## Project Structure